yegor256/takes/README.md

 </architect>
 ```

-Then clients aware of newer version of this service can call:
+Then clients aware of a newer version of this service can call:

 ```text
 ===>